ethereumclassic/ethereumclassic.github.io/content/why-classic/eth-btc-etc/index.en.md

 The base layer needs to be secure in several ways; both technologically with fewer bugs and socioeconomically secure against various forms of attack.

 Because single points of failure can exist in many areas and are often hidden, all things being equal, it is easier to maintain decentralization in systems that are _less complex_.
-Additional complexity not just creates more potential for technical bugs and exploits, but also for central points of failure, in unforeseen game-theory quandaries and in the form of higher upkeep requirements leading to a reduced pool of developers able to contribute to maintenance; if a system is too complex for anyone to reason with, it may as well be captured by its authors, who have sole authority on how it should be operated, maintained, and upgraded.
+Additional complexity creates not just more technical bugs and exploits, but also potential central points of failure, in unforeseen game-theory quandaries and in the form of higher upkeep requirements leading to a reduced pool of developers able to contribute to maintenance.
+If a system is too complex for anyone to reason with, it may as well be captured by its authors, who have sole authority on how it should be operated, maintained, and upgraded.

-Bitcoin, as with ETC, positions itself as the "good old reliable" system that does not need to innovate quickly, but instead, do so slowly and methodically without breaking any of it's previously established guarantees.
+Bitcoin, as with ETC, positions itself as the "good old reliable" system that does not need to innovate quickly, but instead, do so slowly and methodically without breaking it's previously established guarantees.
 This is achieved through a conservative approach to protocol upgrades, a "Move Slowly and Don't Break Things" ethos, and the delivery of innovation in layers, rather than attempting to implement radical changes to the base protocol.

 Like Bitcoin, this approach does not preclude innovation.
 Instead, it simply demands a careful and methodical [approach](/knowledge/future#upgrade-process) to protocol upgrades.